pijuskri/Po-Sharp/docs/tasklist.md

 ## Bugs
 * ~~functions have limited checking before llvm catches it (especially multiple constructors)~~
 * remove l prefix from register names
+* call same template function twice
+* print is a reserved keyword
 ## To do